-Apricot Marmalade Recipe, the classic Variant of a fine Jam with Jelly Sugar
+Apricot Jam Recipe, Classic Variant with Jelly Sugar

 Table of Contents

 Now it goes to the preserves 😉 Have fun, it’s not difficult, I promise!

 Soon you will have a great spread for a long time, which you can also use for salad dressings (hmm… e.g. green salad, goat cheese, orange fillets, walnut and apricot jam with mustard in the dressing), cake supplement, meat marinade etc.